MicrosoftDocs/sdk-api/sdk-api-src/content/ws2def/ns-ws2def-_socket_address_list.md

 ## -description

-The
-<b>SOCKET_ADDRESS_LIST</b> structure stores an array of <a href="https://msdn.microsoft.com/37fbcb96-a859-4eca-8928-8051f95407b9">SOCKET_ADDRESS</a> structures that contain protocol-specific address information.
+The SOCKET_ADDRESS_LIST structure defines a variable-sized list of transport addresses.

 ## -struct-fields